 - Their competition lifts in various timed sets, with varied weights

 - Assisted drills to improve flexibility, timing, grip strength, and tempo and breathing patterns

 - Flexibility training

 - Cardiovascular exercise in the form of running, swimming, biking, rowing, skating, etc. at various intensities

-Workout sessions are performed an average of 4 or 5 days per week with each lasting approximately 1-2 hours, in order to build stability, endurance, conditioning and mental focus.
+Workout sessions are performed an average of 3-5 days per week with each lasting approximately 1-2 hours, in order to build stability, endurance, conditioning, and mental focus.

-It is imperative for the lifter to have a clock available at all training sessions in order to perform the required reps for each training day.
+It is imperative for the lifter to have a clock and video camera available at all training sessions in order to perform the required reps and review technique on each training day.